vsajip/pagesign/docs/index.rst

    The function returns `outpath` if successful and raises an exception if not.

+   .. versionchanged:: 0.1.1

+   The files passed to this function must have been produced by :func:`encrypt_and_sign`, as we need to reverse the algoritm which is applied there.

 .. _problems:

 Problems with naïve combination of signing and encryption